abhchand/vanilla-tree-viewer/README.md

     />
   </a>

-  <p>Vanilla Tree Viewer is a minimalist file browser for easily sharing several files at once</p>
+  <p>Vanilla Tree Viewer is a minimalist file browser for compactly displaying several files at once</p>
 </div>

 ---